Privacy Sandbox: Criticism

-In January 2021, the Competition and Markets Authority (CMA) in the United Kingdom announced plans to investigate the Privacy Sandbox initiative, with a focus on its potential impacts on both publishers and users.
-The initial investigation was slated to continue until July 2021.
-In a statement, CMA chief executive Andrea Coscelli said that "Google’s Privacy Sandbox proposals will potentially have a very significant impact on publishers like newspapers and the digital advertising market," and that there were also "privacy concerns to consider."
+Due to Google's ownership of the browser with the largest market share, concerns have been raised about the anticompetitive nature of its proposals.
+Consequently, in January 2021, the Competition and Markets Authority (CMA) in the United Kingdom announced plans to investigate the Privacy Sandbox initiative, with a focus on its potential impacts on both publishers and users.
+CMA subsequently accepted legally binding commitments offered by Google concerning its proposals to remove third party cookies on Chrome and develop the Privacy Sandbox.
+The formal acceptance of these commitments by the CMA resulted in the closure of the investigation, with no decision on whether the Competition Act 1998 was infringed.
+CMA reported that Google was complying with its legally-binding commitments between July 2022 and September 2022.
 In March 2021, 15 attorneys general of U.S. states and Puerto Rico amended an antitrust complaint filed the previous December; the updated complaint says that Google Chrome's phase-out of third-party cookies in 2022 will "disable the primary cookie-tracking technology almost all non-Google publishers currently use to track users and target ads.
 Then [...]
 Chrome, will offer [...] new and alternative tracking mechanisms [...] dubbed Privacy Sandbox.
 Overall, the changes are anticompetitive".
 The lawsuit suggests that the proposed changes in the Privacy Sandbox would effectively require advertisers to use Google as a middleman in order to advertise.

-On February 11, 2022 CMA published its decision to accept legally binding commitments offered by Google concerning its proposals to remove third party cookies (TPCs) on Chrome and develop the Privacy Sandbox.
-The formal acceptance of these commitments by the CMA resulted in the closure of the investigation.
-Google was not found to be in infringement of the Competition Act 1998.

-In October 2022 CMA reported that Google is fully complying with its legally-binding commitments.